pascoalf/MVeM/README.md

 To solve ties we need the following functions:

 -   check_ties; *identifies ties that need to be solved*
--   assign_LCA. *breaks the tie by identifying the last common ancestor - LCA*
+-   assign_LCA. *breaks the tie by identifying the lowest common ancestor - LCA*

 ``` r